Honours and Premier Awards

 Nominations must be received by the date specified in a Call for Nominations.
 Late submissions shall not be considered.

-Nominations must include evidence in support of the specified criteria.
+Nominations must include evidence including the service and contributions of the nominee in support of the specified criteria.

 The Executive Committee of the Governing Board shall consider all nominations in committee and in confidence.
 The Executive Committee may decide whether voting on an award is by show of hands or secret ballot.